 - The museum has a few wheelchairs available for visitor use on a first-come, first-served basis.
 Assisted listening devices are also available.

 - Nauticus' Dockside Café serves burgers, sandwiches, wraps, flatbreads and Caribbean bowls.
+It is temporarily closed for renovations.

 - The museum's Banana Pier Gift Shop sells souvenirs, books, apparel, toys and more.